cloudmesh-community/book/chapters/cloud/datacenter.md

 the servers, networking, and cooling equipment require power 24/7.
 For electricity, billing is usually measured in terms of kilowatt hours (kWh) and kilowatts (kW).
-Depending on circumstances, there may also be costs for public purpose programs, cost recovery, and straded costs, but they are beyond the scope of this book.
+Depending on circumstances, there may also be costs for public purpose programs, cost recovery, and stranded costs, but they are beyond the scope of this book.

 To provide a quick understanding, it is best to understand the relation